ajgiuliani/MSj.jl/README.md

 ### Chromatograms
-Chromatograms may be obtained from a file or from an array of MSscans and return an array for both retention time and ion current
+Chromatograms may be obtained from a file or from an array of MSscans previously loaded.
+The function returns an array for both retention time and ion current

 ```julia
 rt1, ic1 = msJ.load(filename)
 rt2, ic2 = msJ.load(scans)
 ```
-Both sets of `rt` and `ic` are identical if `scans` has been obtained from loading `filename`.
+Both `rt1, rt2` and `ic1, ic2` sets are identical if `scans` has been loaded from `filename`.

 ### Average mass spectra
 Average mass spectra may be obtained from a file or from an array of MSscans: